-requirements, which are governed primarily by ODE rules under OAC 3301-83-06 (personal qualifications), 3301-83-07 (physical qualifications) and 3301-83-10 (training programs).
+requirements, which are governed primarily by ODE rules under OAC 3301-83-06 (personnel qualifications), OAC 3301-83-07 (physical qualifications) and OAC 3301-83-10 (training programs).
 The requirements have been adopted with the advice of the director of public safety.

-Bus drivers must be certified and the certification must state that the person employed is at least 21 years of age, is of good moral character and is qualified physically and otherwise for the position.
-Annual physical examinations must be provided and paid for by the certifying authority and those examinations must conform to regulations adopted by the state board of education found in OAC 3301-83-07.
-The employing board of education also must verify a satisfactory criminal records check, a satisfactory driving abstract and a negative pre-employment drug test RC 3327.10(I).
+Bus drivers must be certified, and the certification must state that the person employed is at least 21 years of age, of good moral character and qualified physically and otherwise for the position.
+Annual physical examinations must be provided and paid for by the certifying authority, and those examinations must conform to regulations adopted by the State Board of Education found in OAC 3301-83-07.
+The employing board of education also must verify a satisfactory criminal records check, satisfactory driving abstract and negative pre-employment drug test RC 3327.10(1).
 Drivers are disqualified if the background check reveals any criminal conviction that would disqualify a teacher for licensure under RC 3319.31(C).
 In addition, reviews of driving records are to be conducted semiannually through ODE and may not show any of the following: